Independent Policy Gradient for Large-Scale Markov Potential Games: Sharper Rates, Function Approximation, and Game-Agnostic Convergence: Game-Agnostic Convergence

 \section{Game-Agnostic Convergence}

-In \pref{sec: gradient plays} and \pref{sec: function approximation}, we have shown that our independent policy gradient method converges (in best-iterate sense) to a Nash equilibrium of MPGs. \tc{black}{For} the same algorithm, however, \cite{bailey2019fast} show that players' policies can diverge for zero-sum matrix games (a single-state case of zero-sum Markov games).
+In \pref{sec: gradient plays} and \pref{sec: function approximation}, we have shown that our independent policy gradient method converges (in best-iterate sense) to a Nash equilibrium of MPGs.
+For the same algorithm in two-player case, however, \cite{bailey2019fast} showed that players' policies can diverge for zero-sum matrix games (a single-state case of zero-sum Markov games).
 A natural question arises:

-\tc{black}{It is worth noting that classical MWU and optimistic MWU updates cannot find Nash equilibrium in zero-sum and coordination games simultaneously, in last-iterate~\citep{cheung2020chaosvideo}.
-For more general Markov games, which cover the matrix game considered in~\citet{cheung2020chaos}, we provide a partially affirmative answer to this question.
-Specifically, we show that optimistic gradient descent/ascent with a smoothed critic (\pref{alg: OPMA smooth Q}) -- an algorithm that converges to Nash equilibrium in two-player zero-sum Markov games~\citep{Wei2021LastiterateCO} -- also converges to Nash equilibria in Markov cooperative games.}
+Unfortunately, classical MWU and optimistic MWU updates do not converge to a Nash equilibrium in zero-sum and coordination games simultaneously~\cite{cheung2020chaosvideo}.
+Recently, this question was partially answered by~\citet{leonardos2021exploration,leonardos2022exploration} in which the authors established last-iterate convergence of $Q$-learning dynamics to a quantal response equilibrium for both zero-sum and potential/cooperative matrix games.
+In this work, we provide an affirmative answer to this question for general Markov games that cover matrix games.
+Specifically, we next show that optimistic gradient descent/ascent with a smoothed critic (see \pref{alg: OPMA smooth Q} in \pref{ap: algorithms}) -- an algorithm that converges to a Nash equilibrium in two-player zero-sum Markov games~\cite{Wei2021LastiterateCO} -- also converges to a Nash equilibrium in Markov cooperative games.